raykin/source-route/README.md

 Add debug option to provide more verbose messages of what has happened

 Open File directly from browser(chrome) by plugin?
+Maybe check out how better error implement this